RxSwiftCommunity/RxGRDB/README.md

 let request = Player.all()
 request.rx.changes(in: dbQueue) // or dbPool
     .subscribe(onNext: { db: Database in
-        print("Players table has changed.")
+        print("Players have changed.")
     })

 try dbQueue.write { db in
     try Player.deleteAll(db)
 }
-// Prints "Players table has changed."
+// Prints "Players have changed."

 try dbQueue.write { db in
     try Player(name: "Arthur").insert(db)
     try Player(name: "Barbara").insert(db)
 }
-// Prints "Players table has changed."
+// Prints "Players have changed."
 ```

 All elements are emitted in a protected database dispatch queue, serialized with all database updates.
 If you set `startImmediately` to true (the default value), the first element is emitted synchronously, right upon subscription.
 See [GRDB Concurrency Guide] for more information.